Welcome

 3. Cattle movement and land use through GPS units.

-This information collectively portrays an inclusive, socio-ecological system that can provide nuanced understanding of how to achieve human-cattle-wildlife coexistence while incorporating participation from local communities in CT8.
-This work is in partnership and collaboration with the tourism organization Natural Selection, the conservation NGO Round River Conservation Studies, and the University of Botswana’s Okavango Research Institute.
+This information collectively portrays an inclusive, social-ecological system that can provide nuanced understanding of how to achieve human-cattle-wildlife coexistence while incorporating participation from local communities in CT8.
+This work was in partnership and collaboration with the tourism organization Natural Selection, the conservation NGO Round River Conservation Studies, and the University of Botswana’s Okavango Research Institute.

 You can check out more of my work through our ArcStory Maps project entitled Makgadikgadi: A human-wildlife landscape